 Lanín National Park

 Lanín National Park is located in the southern part of Neuquén Province, Argentina, within Argentine Patagonia.
-Consisting of 413,000 ha (1,020,000 acres), it is the third largest National Park in Argentina, after Nahuel Huapí National Park and Los Glaciares National Park.
+Consisting of 413,000 ha (1,020,000 acres), it is Argentina's third largest National Park, after Nahuel Huapí National Park and Los Glaciares National Park.

 The National Park takes its name from its highest peak, the Lanín (meaning "Dead Rock" in the native Mapuche language) volcano, an ice-clad cone-shaped extinct stratovolcano of 3,776 m (12,388 ft), which borders Chile and its Villarrica National Park.

-Lanín National Park contains many glacial lakes.
-The leading lakes within the park include Ñorquinco, Quillén, Tromen, Huechulafquen, Curruhué, Lolog, Lácar, Meliquina, Machónico, and Hermoso.
-Most of these lakes drain into the Atlantic Ocean through the Limay and Negro rivers, except Lake Lácar, which drains into the Pacific Ocean.
+The park contains many glacial lakes, including the Ñorquinco, Quillén, Tromen, Huechulafquen, Curruhué, Lolog, Lácar, Meliquina, Machónico, and Hermoso.
+Most of these lakes drain into the Atlantic Ocean through the Limay and Negro rivers, except Lake Lácar, which empties into the Pacific Ocean.

 Lanín National Park is also home to a population of indigenous Mapuche, who are responsible for managing and maintaining it.